pathfindermilan/Intervuo/README.md

-# Intero: AI-Powered Interviewer Bot 🤖
+# Intervuo: AI-Powered Interviewer Bot 🤖

-Welcome to **Intero**!
+Welcome to **Intervuo**!
 This is an AI-powered interviewer bot developed by Team Pathfinder to revolutionize the recruitment process.
 Our bot conducts interviews autonomously, providing a consistent and efficient way to assess candidates without human intervention.

 ## 🚀 Features
 - **Automated Interviews**: Conduct interviews with multiple candidates without the need for human involvement.